 And that is the very essence of lean warehouse management as well.
-Tracking performance lets you not only monitor the efficiency of warehouse processes, but also take corrective measures to increase productivity and asset utilization.
+Tracking warehouse KPIs lets you not only monitor the efficiency of warehouse processes, but also take corrective measures to increase productivity and asset utilization.
 The result is continuous operational improvement and increased customer satisfaction.

-Here are the top 24 warehouse key performance indicators as they relate to standard warehouse and distribution center processes:
+Here are the top 24 warehouse KPIs as they relate to standard warehouse and distribution center processes:

 Top 24 Warehouse KPIs

-Metrics that measure receiving performance are among the most critical warehouse KPIs.
+Among the most critical warehouse KPIs are the metrics that measure receiving performance.
 Warehouse operations begin with this process, and any inefficiencies here will snowball through all the subsequent processes.

 Warehouse KPI metrics that correspond to the receiving process are:

-- 2. Receiving Productivity: Determined in terms of labor by measuring the volume of goods received per warehouse clerk per hour
+Determined in terms of labor by measuring the volume of goods received per warehouse clerk per hour.

-- 3. Receiving Accuracy: Percentage of accurate receipts, i.e. the proportion of correctly received orders against purchase orders
+Percentage of accurate receipts, i.e., the proportion of correctly received orders against purchase orders.

 Here are some of the important warehouse KPIs that you must track to measure the efficiency of the putaway process: